giantrocketship/grs-standards/sections/database.md

 ## Overview

-This document defines the database design conventions and standards for the project.
-All database migrations, schemas, and relationships must follow these rules strictly.
+Database design conventions for GRS.
+All migrations, schemas, and relationships must follow these rules.

 ---